bigjust/helga-britcoin/README.rst

 allow users to generate and spend a cryptocurrency in chat

-This uses what we're called "Proof of Conversation", where irc messages are used to hash the britcoin blocks
+This uses what we're calling "Proof of Conversation", where irc messages are used to hash the britcoin blocks

 python POC: